Non-Markovian dynamics of generation of bound states in the continuum via single-photon scattering: Conclusions

-\textit{Conclusions.---} We proposed a scattering method to populate the one-excitation BIC that appears in the spectrum of a system of two qubits coupled to the same waveguide mode, by exploiting only the single excitation sector.
+We proposed a scattering method to populate the one-excitation BIC that appears in the spectrum of a system of two qubits coupled to the same waveguide mode, by exploiting only the single-excitation sector.
 The method consists in sending on the qubits in their ground states a photon with counterpropagating components, characterized by the same symmetry as the target BIC.
 We first investigate the case in which the interaction between qubits and field is switched on when the opposite wavefronts have covered the whole inter-qubits distance.
-With this protocol we find an improvement with respect to entanglement generation by relaxation, another protocol operating in the one-excitation subspace.
-The same procedure can be performed, in a sub-optimal but simpler way, by sending the photon only from one side, at the price of losing half of the BIC generation probability.
+With this protocol, we find an improvement with respect to entanglement generation by relaxation, another protocol operating in the one-excitation subspace.
+The same procedure can be performed, in a suboptimal but simpler way, by sending the photon only from one side, at the price of losing half of the BIC generation probability.
+The experimental realization of the proposed scheme is subject to the detuning quench time being negligible time with respect to $\gamma^{-1}$ and $\tau=n\pi/\omega_0$.
+A comparison of the relevant qubit timescales described in Ref.~\cite{hoi2015probing} (lifetime larger than 10 ns, delay time for $n=1$ around 1 ns) to the state-of-the-art bandwidth, larger than 10 GHz, of impedance switches by the use of magnetic fluxes \cite{wilson2011observation} corroborates the experimental feasibility of the described protocol.